lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 * Low/no cross-loadings, supports the choices of an orthogonal (uncorrelated) solution.
 * Within-scale convergent validity is supported when an item has a strong, positive loading on its own scale and low/zero loadings on the other scales..

 Our simulation from the Lewis and Neville's [-@lewis_construction_2015] GRMS produced slightly different results from their original data.
-Specifically, our "Angry1" item cross-loaded on both the Strong Angry subscales with slightly stronger loadings on the Strong (incorrect) subscale.The items behaved much better in the original article.
+Specifically, our "Angry1" item cross-loaded on both the Strong Angry subscales with slightly stronger loadings on the Strong (incorrect) subscale.
+The items behaved much better in the original article.

 ## Practice Problems